-\All southern flounder caught as bycatch on a shrimping vessel may be retained and sold.

-(\\) NOTE: at time of publication, a Notice of Intent has been published to change minimum size of vermilion snapper to 11 inches TL and establishing a closed commercial season from April 22 through May 31.
+\All southern flounder caught as bycatch on a shrimping vessel may be retained and sold. (\\) NOTE: at time of publication, a Notice of Intent has been published to change minimum size of vermilion snapper to 11 inches TL and establishing a closed commercial season from April 22 through May 31.

-&lt;sup>1Requires a Federal permit to harvest or transport in state waters.

-&lt;sup>2Requires a state permit.
+Requires a Federal permit to harvest or transport in state waters.
+Requires a state permit.